BioBoost/embedded_systems_course/linux_basics.md

 ## Linux kernel and Linux Distribution

 Linux was originally developed as a free operating system for personal computers based on the Intel x86 architecture, but has since been ported to more computer hardware platforms than any other operating system.
 This includes desktop PCs, servers, mainframes, supercomputers, smartphones, tablets, TVs, embedded systems, ...

 Guess what your TV decoder at home is running.

 When people refer to linux, it can actually mean two different things.

 First is the Linux kernel which was created in 1991 by a Finnish computer science student called Linus Torvalds.
 It was based on the Minix operating system.
 Linus made the project open source and allowed people to freely use and contribute to the Linux kernel.
 Currently the official kernel received contributions from over 12000 programmers.

-Second, are so-called "Linux distributions", also called a distro .
+Second, are so-called "Linux distributions", also called distros.
 They are complete operating systems that consist of the Linux kernel itself and many other applications and software packages.
 Because they typically contain a lot of software created by the GNU project, some people (mostly GNU guys themselves) claim that they should be called GNU/Linux instead of just Linux.

 When we are talking about embedded Linux we actually are talking about the same kernel code running on millions of other systems.
 There is no separate code base for embedded systems.
 When we however build a Linux system for an embedded target we do exclude features we won't be using.
 We are also cross-compiling the kernel to binary code that can run on the target system.